htcondor/htcondor/docs/man-pages/condor_install.rst

 Examples
 --------

-Install HTCondor on the machine (machine1@cs.wisc.edu) to be the pool’s central manager.
+Install HTCondor on the machine (machine1@cs.wisc.edu) to be the pool's central manager.
 On machine1, within the directory that contains the unzipped HTCondor distribution directories: